coderefinery/manuals/instructor-kickstart.md

 We will:
 * Go through the [team teaching practice exercises](https://coderefinery.github.io/train-the-trainer/streaming-practice-1/).
-* The purpose is to practice with a co-instructor eand go through the basic mechanics.
+* The purpose is to practice with a co-instructor and go through the basic mechanics.
 * Most practice is with very simple toy problems (e.g. "make a git repo"), so extensive lesson preparation isn't needed.
 * It may or may not include some livestream practice (usually not).
+* Discuss, now that things are coming close, how to divide up a lesson for co-teaching.
 * Talk about how the prep is going in general.